GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: For Terrain Classification

+In this section we highlight the difference between some transformer-based methods and the proposed method, \ours{}.

-SETR~\cite{setr}, DPT~\cite{dpt}: The designs are significantly different, particularly in terms of the computational overhead of those methods.
-In addition, these methods use positional embedding in the encoding stage, while our method removes any positional embedding in the backbone.
+SETR~\cite{setr}, DPT~\cite{dpt}: The designs are significantly different, particularly regarding the computational overhead of those methods.
+In addition, their method uses positional embedding in the encoding stage while our method removes any positional embedding in the backbone.

 Segformer~\cite{segformer}, Segmenter~\cite{segmenter}: Those methods, as well as \ours{}, also focus on efficient training and inference.
 Segformer does not have any parameters dedicated to different classes except for the final classification layer.
 In addition, the decoder consists of several MLP layers for simple and efficient design.
 Segmenter and \ours{} both have trainable parameters dedicated to specific classes/groups: Segmenter uses $G$ class embeddings that correspond to each semantic class and appends those tokens to the end of the entire image patch sequence for the decoder, while \ours{} splits feature channels into $G$ portions of equal size for different attention heads that belong to different groups.
 Finally, \ours{} uses a smaller spatial resolution in the decoder bottleneck than the other two methods to improve the run-time and compensated for the complexity brought by MHSA.